Codeception/codeception.github.com/_posts/2013-05-11-playing-with-cests.markdown

 date: 2013-05-11 22:03:50
 ---

-*This is the second blogpost from Ragazzo on using Cest format in functional tests.*
+*This is the second guestpost from **Ragazzo**.
+He writes about using Cest format in functional tests.*

 As you already saw it is easy to use flat Cept files in Codeception for your tests.
 But what if you want to test CRUD operations so a Cept can take 50-70 rows long.
 In this case it would not be so "easy-to-read".